 Air Pollution Control and Air Quality at the City of Dallas works to ensure compliance with the regulated industry through air monitoring and surveillance and air quality initiatives.
 In addition, air teams coordinate and enforce the federal and state regulations governing air quality to promote and protect the health, safety and well-being of all Dallas communities.

 Stormwater Management Compliance is focused on keeping stormwater (rain and urban runoff) clean.
 The City of Dallas is permitted by the State of Texas through the Texas Commission on Environmental Quality to discharge from the storm water sewer system into area waterways (Dallas creeks and streams) and the Trinity River.
 The department manages both compliance for construction, illicit discharges, general pollution prevention, as well as education.
 Visit wheredoesitgo.com to view permits and other information.

 Comprehensive Environmental Climate Action Plan outlines the specific activities that the city can undertake to reduce greenhouse gas emissions and improve environmental quality in the city.
 There are eight major goals with ninety-seven actions.
-At this time, the department is actively engaged in forty-eight of the actions and a dashboard to view the progress is located at dallasclimateaction.com.
+At this time, the department is actively engaged in ninety-seven of the actions and a dashboard to view the progress is located at dallasclimateaction.com.

 Texas Emission Reduction Program (TERP)

 For more information on Air Quality initiatives, please contact Kevin Overton at 214-670-3887